asmuth/recommendify/README.md

 + `cosine_frequency`  Cosine distance/similarity (not yet implemented)
 + `pearson` Pearson correlation coefficient (not yet implemented)
 + `pearson_native` Pearson correlation coefficient  / Native implementation (not yet implemented)
++ `support_vector_machine` Support Vector Machine neighborhood (not yet implemented)

 does it scale?
 --------------

-The number of keys in the similarity matrix grows O(n^2) and and would result in a maximum of 2000001 million keys for 2 million products.
+The number of keys in the similarity matrix grows O(n^2) and and would result in a maximum of 2000001 million keys for 2 million items.
 However, in a real scenario it is very unlikely that all item<->item combinations appear in a interaction set.

 The size of the computed nearest neighbors grows O(n).
-If we compute e.g. a maximum of 30 neighbors per product and assume no item_id is longer than 50 chars, then no set should be bigger than 50 + (50 * 30) = 2250bytes for the ids + (50 * 32) = 1600bytes for the scores, a total of 3850bytes + 25% redis overhead = 4812bytes per set.
+If we compute e.g. a maximum of 30 neighbors per item and assume no item_id is longer than 50 chars, then no set should be bigger than 50 + (50 * 30) = 2250bytes for the ids + (50 * 32) = 1600bytes for the scores, a total of 3850bytes + 25% redis overhead = 4812bytes per set.

 This means 2 million items will - in the worst case - require 2000000 * 2 * 4812bytes = 18,3 gigabyte of memory.